intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 ___
 Usage: Consider for a moment that you have been assigned a role on a massively large project.
 How to you even begin to organize your thoughts, artifacts, and workstreams?
 Now, imagine that these kind of massively large (or even just fairly large) projects occur with some frequency - either within your organization - or in different organizations, over the arc of your career.
 Being able to know where informaiton is stored - and how it is decomposed is the the hallmark of establishing a repeatable process.
 Abandon your ad hoc wasteful re-invent the wheel approach - and consider whether it might be beneficial to you (and your colleagues) to adopt some rational, well organized, way of identifying artifacts - such that you could easily move across projects/teams - and quickly find the relevant informaion you need.
 Also consider, how much easier it would be to 'harvest' or 'borrow' pre-existing arifacts from previous efforts.
 Now you may have a glimmer of a glimpse into why I believe having a system of naming things is important.

 The codes are not intended as the final designation for a given artifact.
-For each artifact, you would simply append a sequentially assigned discrimantor - or a unique document name.
+For each artifact, you could simply append a sequentially assigned discrimantor - or a unique document name.
 The utility is in being able to quickly (an consistently) search across a large corpus of artifacts and document (potentially spanning multiple very large projects) - and locate those artfiacts which are germaine to your focus.

 For example:
 A document with a prefix of "0000.1010.17_some_document_name"